XX914 at Thurleigh on 6 May 1975 during its last flight.

 Image courtesy of Bedford Aeronautical Heritage Group

 Construction number 825 on the Weybridge production line was originally allocated to become a third Ghana Airways airframe.
 Their second and third VC10 were both ordered with the large main deck freight door which was originally specified by Freddie Laker for the BUA VC10s.
 Because of this they were basically to type 1103 standard although the second Ghana machine would keep the 1102 type number that was allocated to the Ghana order.

 After six months of operating two VC10s, BUA felt that they had proved their worth and considered them reliable and popular.
 Because of this the first repeat order for the VC10 was announced in May 1965 and with Ghana Airways having just delayed delivery of their third VC10, c/n 825 was now allocated to BUA (Ghana kept an option on a third VC10 but this was moved to c/n 840, an airframe that was never built).
-Out on the production line, the airframe that was originally destined to be 9G-ABQ already carried Ghana Airways titles across its fuselage, but with wings already attached and a move to the flight sheds imminent, the airframe would be repainted into BUA colours.
+Out on the production line, the airframe that was originally destined to be 9G-ABQ already carried Ghana Airways titles along its fuselage, but with wings already attached and a move to the flight sheds imminent, the airframe would be repainted into BUA colours.
 For £2.8 million a third VC10 and some spares were to be delivered on 31st July of that same year.
 This would enable BUA to use it on trooping flights but would also help them to expand the network as they had just applied for freight services to the Far East and Africa.
 These were not allocated but after an early delivery on 1st July 1965, G-ATDJ was quickly in use on the many trooping flights, four of which were flown to the Middle East every week, and the South American routes that BUA had taken over from BOAC.